pattonsgirl/Spring2021-CEG2350/Labs/Lab06/README.md

 7. Get to your UEFI BIOS.
 Note what you did to access it.
 Then run away.
 (1 pt)
    - If you don't own the machine (and therefore may not be able to access the BIOS), lookup information about the machine and what steps would have worked.
    - Note for Chromebook users: Document what your tried and what you learned about your system.
+   - Note for Mac users: [This article](https://www.techwalla.com/articles/macbook-efi-access) may help

 ## Part 2: Exploration (5 pts)